linode/docs/docs/products/platform/get-started/guides/beta-for-new-data-centers/index.md

 ### Premium Plans

 A new Premium tier Dedicated CPU plan type for Compute Instances is available only in the new data centers.
 This is in addition to our standard tier Dedicated CPU, Shared CPU, and High Memory instance types.
-These Premium tier instances guarantee a baseline hardware class that includes new AMD EPYC CPUs™.
+These Premium tier instances guarantee a baseline hardware class that includes new AMD EPYC™ CPUs.
 These Premium offerings are built for applications with critical performance needs such as enterprise video encoding, AI, CI/CD, build servers, and data analysis.
 Below are the pricing and hardware specifications for Premium tier Dedicated CPU Instances:

 | <div class="w-40">Plan</div> | <div class="w-36">Price</div> | RAM (GB) | CPU Cores | Storage (GB) | Transfer (TB) | Network In/Out (Gbps)
 | --- |  --- | --- | --- | --- | --- | --- | --- |